tensorflow/community/rfcs/20180626-tensor-forest.md

 - Simplified code with only limited subset of features (obviously, excluding all the experimental ones)
 - New estimator interface, support for new feature columns and losses
+- We will try to reuse as much code from canned boosted trees as possible (proto, inference etc)

 ## Future Work